as-ideas/oil/README.md

 #### Browserstack dev tests

-You can run e2e tests against your local http://localhost:8080/ with BrowserStack.
+You can run the tests on your local http://localhost:8080/ in different browsers using BrowserStack.
 To do this, download (BrowserStackLocal)[https://www.browserstack.com/local-testing].
 Create a build with `npm run build` and finally start the server with `npm start`.
 Finally, get your browserstack credentials and run (for chrome57):

     $ ENV_USER=your-browserstack-user ENV_KEY=your-browserstack-key ./node_modules/.bin/nightwatch -c etc/nightwatch.localhost-remote.conf.js -e chrome57

 For possible test settings see above section.

+To run tests in batch trigger this command:

+    $ npm run browserstack:remote-localhost

 #### Advanced Usage